With the White Rabbit Down the Hole. The spread of a Coastal DNA

 Our condolences, you continued reading.

-Before we start, we must explain two or three things about genetics.
-Do not worry, we limited it to the bare minimum, to avoid reading this blog post feels like a lecture, and because of our extreme limited understanding of this complex science as well.
+Before we begin, we need to explain two or three things about genetics.
+Do not worry—we have kept it to the bare minimum, partly so this blog post won’t read like a lecture, and partly because of our own extremely limited grasp of this complex science.

 YX and XX

-DNA research concerning the origin of humans can be approached via the male chromosomes or via the female chromosomes.
-The first is the study of the Y chromosome (yDNA).
-This is DNA passed on from father to son via the Y chromosome.
-The second is mitochondrial DNA (mtDNA), which is passed down from mother to her child(ren) via the two X chromosomes.
-There is a third variant, namely autosomal DNA (atDNA), which concerns the twenty-two non-sex-related chromosomes.
-We leave atDNA for what it is.
-Most genetic research focusing on the origins of peoples concentrates on the Y chromosome because it is especially useful for reconstructing population histories (Altena 2019).
+DNA research into the origins of humans can be approached via the male chromosomes or the female chromosomes.
+The first is the study of the Y chromosome (yDNA), passed from father to son.
+The second is mitochondrial DNA (mtDNA), passed from mother to child(ren).
+A third variant is autosomal DNA (atDNA), which concerns the twenty-two non-sex chromosomes, but we will leave atDNA aside.
+Most genetic research on the origins of peoples concentrates on the Y chromosome, as it is particularly useful for reconstructing population histories (Altena 2019).

-Comparing yDNA and mtDNA can give you interesting insights into the (mis)behaviour of males.
-For example, the male yDNA of African Americans in the United States is overall thirty-three percent European.
-When you look at the female mtDNA of the same African Americans, only about six percent is European.
-A Snow White-like mirror, this time genetically confronting us with the behaviour of European white men during slavery (Shaw 2009).
+Comparing yDNA and mtDNA can reveal striking insights into the (mis)behaviour of males.
+Take, for example, male African Americans in the United States: their yDNA is on average thirty-three percent European, while their mtDNA shows only about six percent European ancestry.
+A Snow White–like mirror—this time genetic—reflects back to us the behaviour of European white men during slavery (Shaw 2009).

-Comparable male behaviour might have taken place during the colonization of England by the Anglo-Saxons, considering the massive contribution to the English gene pool.
-Indeed, early Anglo-Saxon society might have known apartheid-like structures in which the native Romano-Celtic population was restricted in reproduction (Thomas 2006).
-The legendary Frisian brothers Hengist and Horsa even stood at the basis of this aggressive form of immigration originating from the south-eastern coast of the North Sea.
+Comparable male misbehaviour may have occurred during the Anglo-Saxon colonization of England, given their substantial contribution to the English gene pool.
+Indeed, early Anglo-Saxon society may have operated under apartheid-like structures, limiting the reproductive rights of the native Romano-Celtic population (Thomas 2006).
+The legendary Frisian brothers Hengist and Horsa were even at the forefront of this aggressive wave of immigration from the south-eastern coast of the North Sea.

-Another example of colonial manly behaviour concerns the population of modern Iceland.
+Another example of colonial male misbehaviour can be seen in the population of modern Iceland.
 Male yDNA is predominantly Nordic, while female mtDNA is predominantly Gaelic (O’Sullivan 2018).
-The Icelandic sagas recount women from Ireland and Scotland raided by Norwegians, dubbed as Vikings, which are thus genetically confirmed.
-Unless, of course, Irish and Scottish women were attracted by the beauty of the Icelandic landscape and travelled voluntarily to the icy island and took its uncivilized, strange-speaking Norsemen for granted.
-We consider this a less likely scenario.
-Similar to the DNA of Iceland is the DNA of Scandinavian men and Celtic women on the Faroe Islands (Gershon 2021).
-Read also our blog post Latið meg ei á Frísaland fordervast!
-And the murder of a bishop to read more about this grab-a-woman phenomenon, only this time done by Frisian pirates operating in the northern seas.
+The Icelandic sagas recount women from Ireland and Scotland being raided by Norwegians—dubbed Vikings—which is now genetically confirmed.
+Unless, of course, Irish and Scottish women were irresistibly drawn to the Icelandic landscape and voluntarily journeyed to the icy island, taking its uncivilized, strange-speaking Norsemen for granted.
+We consider this a far less likely scenario.
+A similar pattern appears on the Faroe Islands, where Scandinavian men and Celtic women dominate the genetic record (Gershon 2021).

 Yes, once you are down the Rabbit Hole, there is little Little Miss Sunshine left.
-Sorry to have popped the bubble.
+Sorry to have popped the bubble now that you have swallowed the red pill.

 Haplogroups

-Another difficulty we experienced when diving into the world of genetics is the inconsistent naming of haplogroups.
-You might have three, four, sometimes five different names for a single haplogroup.
-Besides that, the names themselves are always a confusing combination of letters and numbers.
-The cause of this wild growth of names is commerce.
-Private companies are very active in the genetic genealogy business and have their own naming conventions.
-Science is, predictably and vainly, reluctant to adopt names invented by the ruffians of the firms in the private sector.
-Nothing good can come from commerce, of course.
+Another difficulty we ran into when delving into the world of genetics is the inconsistent naming of haplogroups.
+A single haplogroup can easily go by three, four, sometimes even five different names.
+To make matters worse, those names are always some bewildering mix of letters and numbers.
+The root of this wild tangle lies in commerce.
+Private companies, heavily invested in the genetic genealogy business, have created their own naming conventions.
+Science, predictably and somewhat vainly, resists adopting labels coined by the ruffians of the private sector.
+After all, nothing good ever comes from commerce.

 Try not to resist it.
 It is too late for the blue pill anyway.